 Florida statute section 61.13 (3) provides that, for the purpose of establishing or modifying parental responsibility…, The best interest of the child shall be the primary consideration.
 When considering the best interest of the child the court is required.
 Review all the factors in Florida statute section 61.13 (3).
 When either parent refuses to honor the timesharing schedule the other parent may seek modification of the timesharing schedule and parenting plan.
 The courts remedies include makeup timesharing for the parent whose timesharing was refused.Contact a West Palm Beach Divorce and Family Law Attorney

 The law offices of West Palm Beach divorce and family law attorney, Jessica Mishali handles all forms of divorce and family law cases including modification of parental responsibility and timesharing.
 We will aggressively handle your case and always strive to protect your rights with professional excellence.
-Please contact the law offices of, Jessica Mishali at (561) 833-2772 for a free consultation or contact us online.
+Please contact the law offices of, Jessica Mishali at (561) 833-2772 for a consultation or contact us online.